 Add a Kubernetes Cluster to Rancher

-Another page opens with available cluster types.
+A new page with available cluster types opens.

 2. You can register a cluster you created before or create a new cluster using the existing nodes.
 This article will demonstrate the creation of a new Kubernetes cluster.
 Click the Existing nodes button to start the process.

-4. Scroll down to the Cluster Options and expand the Kubernetes Options section.
+4. Scroll down to Cluster Options and expand the Kubernetes Options section.
 Select the Kubernetes version and the network provider.